DJJS/Thesis-Project/README.md

 Exporting from playcanvas packages each asset within an individually assigned file with associated individual numeric identifiers such as ex-> 8668841/1/ - these numbers will be reassigned on individuals forked projects within playcanvas, so some initial navigation will be required to build familiarity within public/files/assets/...

 Within the playcanvas editor, these numeric identifiers are abstracted, and much of your work will take place within the playcanvas editor.

 Below are some of the most important commonly used file locations.

- - Network.js - public/files/assets/8668841/... - this file sets up our socket.io
+ - Network.js - public/files/assets/8668841/... - socket.io intiialization

- - collider.js - public/files/assets/8668838/... - this file sets up our player collisions
+ - collider.js - public/files/assets/8668838/... - player collision logic

- - teleportable.js - public/files/assets/8668839/... - this file puts players in the right spot on update
+ - teleportable.js - public/files/assets/8668839/... - player location initialization

- - start-screen.js - public/files/assets/8658762/... - this creates a new player
+ - start-screen.js - public/files/assets/8658762/... - loading screen, and player creation logic

- - movement.js - public/files/assets/8668840/... - this defines movevment of player and tracks other players
+ - movement.js - public/files/assets/8668840/... - core movement tracking logic